- Fee assured

 Areas of interest

-Inflammatory bowel diseases; functional bowel disorders including irritable bowel syndrome; reflux; abdominal pain; chronic constipation; diarrhoea; gastroscopy; colonoscopy; geberal gastroenterology; bloating
+Gastroenterologist; Endoscopy; Inflammatory bowel disease (IBD); functional bowel disorders; irritable bowel syndrome (IBS); acid reflux; abdominal pain; constipation; diarrhoea; indigestion; dyspepsia; gastroscopy; colonoscopy; gastroenterology; bloating; heartburn; flexible sigmoidoscopy; ages 16 plus

 Current NHS consultant posts held